PitonCMS/Engine/templates/help/client/adminHome.md

 You can define how static page links appear in your site's navigation, including the order of links, link text, and sub-menu links.
 Only *Pages* appear in navigation links, Collection Detail Pages are linked from a Collection Summary static page.

 ### Media
 Before you can display images and other media in your pages or collection detail pages, you need to upload the media file from the **Media** menu.
-You can upload any media image or PDF file type, but video and other large graphics should be hosted on a social video sharing platform such as [YouTube](https://youtube.com).
+You can upload any media image or PDF file type, but video and other large graphics should be hosted on a video streaming platform such as [YouTube](https://youtube.com).
 You can then embed the video player HTML into your PitonCMS page.

 PitonCMS recommends getting a [Tinify](https://tinyjpg.com/) key to optimize media files.
 You can get a free key that supports 500 media operations a month (about 100 PitonCMS image uploads).
-Go to [Tiny Developer API](https://tinyjpg.com/developers) and enter your email address to receive a key that you save in Tools > General Site Settings.
+Go to [Tiny Developer API](https://tinyjpg.com/developers) and enter your email address to receive a key that you save in **Tools > General** site settings.

 ### Messages
 If you have a contact form enabled, your contact messages are saved under the **Messages** menu.